dping1/AWS_P3_Workshop/README.md

 ### AWS Account

-In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, S3 and SageMaker resources.
+In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, S3, and SageMaker resources.
 If you do not have an AWS Account, please follow the [instructions here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create an AWS Account.

 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
 You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.

 You will be provided with AWS credit for this workshop.
-Please ask a workshop spearker or support staff for an AWS credit code, and use this [link](https://console.aws.amazon.com/billing/home?#/credits) to apply the credit to your AWS Account.
+Please ask a workshop speaker or support staff for an AWS credit code, and use this [link](https://console.aws.amazon.com/billing/home?#/credits) to apply the credit to your AWS Account.

 ### AWS Region